 The MLTF has produced a number of memoranda and other materials on draft counseling, military law and veterans’ rights.
-In addition, the MLTF publishes a newsletter, ON WATCH, with legal and political analysis of military, draft, veterans and anti-militarism issues.
+In addition, the MLTF publishes a law journal/newsletter, ON WATCH, with legal and political analysis of military, draft, veterans and anti-militarism issues.
 Our members are active in training attorneys and advocates in these and other areas through workshops, seminars, and CLEs.

 Through our membership network, the MLTF provides legal back-up to counselors and attorneys with specific questions about selective service and military law.
 We welcome questions and requests for assistance.
 Periodic mailing to MLTF members and meetings at regional and national Guild conferences provide an opportunity for our members to discuss the political and legal issues involved in their work.

 The MLTF includes Guild members throughout the country who can speak on legal and political aspects of registration and the draft, military law, veterans’ rights, and anti-militarism.
 We can assist in developing educational seminars and provide speakers for programs of other organizations.

 The Guild opposes aggressive and interventionist military policies, and works to provide support for those in and out of the military who challenge such policies.
 We work with servicemember and veteran organizations as a supporter, ally and partner.
 Through the MLTF, the Guild supports efforts to counter the military’s influence in our communities.